Lecia/Coffee-Shop-Sales-Analysis/README.md

  - To uncover daily, weekly, and monthly sales trends across product categories.

- - To clean and transform raw data using Snowflake for accurate analysis.

- - To create visually appealing dashboards in Excel that clearly communicate insights.

  - To present data-driven recommendations to improve sales performance.

- - To suggest next steps for long-term improvements like automated reporting and loyalty programs.